david-a-parry/codingToGenomic/README.md

     ./CodingToGenomic -g TTN  -c 100 -s mouse

+You may also use other identifiers (e.g. CCDS, UniProt, Entrez Gene IDs, RefSeq) with the -g/--gene option to map to the relevant ensembl gene.
+However, with this feature **all transcripts of the gene will be assessed**, not just the relevant Ensembl transcript, so this feature **SHOULD BE USED WITH CARE**.

 ## Credit

 CodingToGenomic was written by David A. Parry (d.a.parry@leeds.ac.uk).
 It uses [Ensembl's Rest API](http://rest.ensembl.org/)